sign-language-translator/sign-language-translator/README.md

 A bigger hurdle is the lack of datasets and frameworks that deep learning engineers and software developers can use to build useful products for the target community.
 That is what this project aims to deliver.

+#### Solution
+We've have built an extensible rule-based text-to-sign translation system that can be used to train Deep Learning based models.

+Just inherit the TextLanguage and SignLanguage classes to build a rule-based translation system for your regional language.
+Later you can use that model to fine-tune our AI models.

 #### Major Components and Goals ####
 1. `Sign language to Text`
     - In speech to text translation, features such as mel-spectrograms are extracted from audio and fed into neural networks which then output text tokens corresponding to what was said in the audio.